N1ckn1ght/UTTT/README.md

 So, I just need more time to re-implement Heurist again, with even more power and shine.
 You can always download old release of UTTT (ver.
 1.0) and play with ol' buddy Eurist, if you want!

+...And, of course, EdgeBot v1.1 is stronger than EdgeBot v1.0 in most case scenario, potentially in all cases.
+You can test it for yourself.
+But first version, sometimes, can make interesting plays... and it confuses first version of heuristic bot a lot.

+A difference between EdgeBot v1.0 and EdgeBot v1.1 is provided by slight static evaluation function changes...

 ### "Meh, it could be better."

 If you have some issues with the game or suggestions for AI/Engine improvement, feel free to create a github issue, because this may help a lot.